 |Double Definitions provide a second definition of the answer, preferably in an unrelated sense.||By convention, when the second definition is a pun or whimsical one the clue is flagged with a question mark.|

-Move the mouse over the box after each example to view an explanation and the solution.
+Move the cursor over the box after each example or tap on them to view an explanation and the solution.

 Anagrams (known as transposals in the NPL, where anagram has a more limited meaning)

 Probably the most common cryptic clueing technique is to form the answer by rearranging the letters in a word or group of words as they appear in the clue-making, for instance, paternal from prenatal, honestly from on the sly, or Episcopal from Pepsi-Cola.
 A wide variety of words can signal an anagram: among them are anything suggesting disorderly, misshapen, drunk, crazy, or simply bad or wrong — also repaired, fixed, shuffled, in motion, and so on.
 Here is an elementary example:

 The wordplay, inebriated pirates, tells you to find an anagram of pirates that means “travel about.”
 The answer is traipse.

 Anagrams may involve more than one word in the clue.
 For example: